Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is an HRIS?

-An HRIS is an integrated platform used to gather, store and analyze information about an organization’s HR.
+An HRIS is an integrated platform that serves as your organization’s digital HR command center, centralizing employee data while streamlining critical workforce management functions.
 It serves as a central hub for employee information and aids in common HR functions like: recruitment; applicant tracking; benefits administration; compensation management; employee training and development; absence management; administrative HR services; and HR workflows and workforce reporting.
 While one specific HRIS may meet your HR needs, some organizations find themselves using multiple HR platforms that integrate seamlessly (e.g., an applicant tracking system and performance management software).

 TipBottom line